yahyaalawbathani-ops/yahyaalawbathani-ops/README.md

 - Work with Ubuntu and explore Kali Linux
 - Use Git to track project changes
 - Publish and update projects using GitHub
-- Write professional project documentation with Markdown
+- Write professional project documentation using Markdown
 - Organize project files and screenshots
 - Troubleshoot file paths and repository issues
 - Approach technical problems step by step